wheelercj/todo/README.md

 ## done

 There's also a `done` command for if you want to create a new task and immediately mark it as complete.
 The setup is the same but with done.py instead of todo.py.

+## clear keyring

+If you chose to save your Todoist API token and/or project ID into your device's keyring, you can delete them by running clear_keyring.py.